bairblog/bairblog.github.io/_posts/2018-11-26-physics-learning.md

 measurements to recover the above quantities; however, for live cell imaging applications, we are limited in the number of measurements we can acquire due to motion.
 Naturally, we want to know what are the best measurements to acquire.
-In this post, we highlight our latest work that learns the experiment design for a non-linear computational imaging system.
+In this post, we highlight our latest work that learns the experimental design to maximize the performance of a non-linear computational imaging system.

 <!--more-->